SpongePowered/SpongeDocs/source/about/rules.rst

 * Racism, sexism, bigotry, or hateful language is forbidden.
 Don't even try it.
 This is a strict rule - don't break it.

 * Be nice to the operators and admins.
 They are *volunteers*, and their time is frequently limited.
-While they are very often happy to talk with you, please don't overdo private messages, pinging ops in IRC, and so forth.
+While they are very often happy to talk with you, please don't overdo private messages, pinging staff in IRC or Discord, and so forth.

 * Only private message ops/mods if something needs to be kept private, they are not your personal search engine.